Bjørn Helge Riise: International career

 He earned his first cap for Norway in a Euro 2008 qualifying match against Malta which Norway won 4–0.
 He provided three assists in the game which saw his brother John Arne Riise score a goal.
 Riise earned his first goal for Norway in another qualifying match against Bosnia and Herzegovina.
 Norway won 2–0, with Riise scoring the second goal of the game.

 Personal life

 Riise is married to long-term partner, Lena Jenssen – like his brother, he married in the summer of 2010.
-The couple have three sons, Noah, Filip and Levi.
+The couple have three sons, Noah, Fillip and Levi.